Promo code SPRING2022 will be automatically applied at checkout!

 Having one or more of these risk factors does not necessarily mean you will develop prediabetes or type 2 diabetes.
 However, understanding which factors may lead to a higher risk and taking steps to manage them can help reduce the chances of developing these conditions.

-The Difference Between Prediabetes and Diabetes
+What is the Difference Between Prediabetes and Diabetes?

 How Are Prediabetes and Diabetes Diagnosed?